-Our responsibility is to opine on these financial statements based on our audit.
-We audited in accordance with auditing standards generally accepted in the United States of America and the financial audit standards in the Comptroller General of the United States' Government Auditing Standards.
-Those standards require us to plan and perform the audit to reasonably assure the financial statements are free from material misstatement.
+Our responsibility is to express an opinion on these financial statements based on our audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the financial audit standards in the Comptroller General of the United States' Government Auditing Standards.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

-An audit requires obtaining evidence about financial statement amounts and disclosures.
-The procedures selected depend on our judgment, including assessing the risks of material financial statement misstatement, whether due to fraud or error.
-In assessing those risks, we consider internal control relevant to the District's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not to the extent needed to opine on the effectiveness of the District's internal control.
-Accordingly, we express no opinion.
-An audit also includes evaluating the appropriateness of management's accounting policies and the reasonableness of their significant accounting estimates, as well as our evaluation of the overall financial statement presentation.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the District's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
+Accordingly, we express no such opinion.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.

-We believe the audit evidence we obtained is sufficient and appropriate to support our audit opinions.
+We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

-Clearview Local School District Lorain County Independent Auditors' Report Page 2
+Clearview Local School District Lorain County Independent Auditor's Report Page 2